dy/analogs/README.md

 	* Code-generalize - get generalized code chunk (literals are replaced)
 	* Edge-data - list of data for automated testing functions
 * Code-readability - restructurize code so to enhance readability order
-* Code-extractor - leaves only the code needed for producing passed exports signature result.
+* Code-extract - leaves only the code needed for producing passed exports signature result.
+*